Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.08+
 ============	==============

-  If non-zero then this field contains the offset from the beginning of the protected-mode code to the payload.
+  If non-zero then this field contains the woke offset from the woke beginning of the woke protected-mode code to the woke payload.

   The payload may be compressed.
-The format of both the compressed and uncompressed data should be determined using the standard magic numbers.
+The format of both the woke compressed and uncompressed data should be determined using the woke standard magic numbers.
 The currently supported compression formats are gzip (magic numbers 1F 8B or 1F 9E), bzip2 (magic number 42 5A), LZMA (magic number 5D 00), XZ (magic number FD 37), LZ4 (magic number